Pay Transparency Laws:

 Sparked in part by the #MeToo movement, these laws can take many forms, though the most noteworthy are those that require employers to include pay ranges in job postings.

 Still, there are other forms of pay transparency for employers to monitor.
-This guide, created in October 2023, will cover a wide range of these types of laws, including:
+This guide, updated in August 2024, will cover a wide range of these types of laws, including:

 We will also answer some scenario based questions such as:

-Salary history bans are adjacent to pay transparency laws and generally prohibit asking job applicants about their pay history.
+Salary history bans are adjacent to pay transparency laws and generally prohibit employers from asking job applicants about their pay history.
 Again, these laws were put in place to address race and gender inequalities.

 These laws vary by jurisdiction and employers should ensure hiring managers understand the nuances to remain compliant.